5 Things To Listen For At The Hearing With Trump's HHS Nominee

 Then on Tuesday, the Congressional Budget Office released an analysis projecting that the partial repeal of Obamacare envisioned by Republicans in Congress would result in 18 million people losing their insurance immediately, and 32 million losing it long term.

-"Representative Price's approach is moving us in exactly the wrong direction," Sen. Bernie Sanders said after meeting with Price Tuesday.
+"Rep. Price's approach is moving us in exactly the wrong direction," Sen. Bernie Sanders said after meeting with Price on Tuesday.

 Price's financial disclosures show he was an active trader of individual company stocks, including shares in pharmaceutical and medical device companies.
 Several news outlets have reported that Price took actions in Congress to benefit medical companies that contributed to his campaign, and that he bought shares in some companies just before government actions boosted their value.